MySQL Index Tuning Basics

 grade_id

-You can return results just by looking at the index.Covering Index"It is called.
+You can return results by simply looking at the index.Covering Index"It is called.

 Since "Using index" is listed in the Extra column, it is a covering index.

-Having too many indexes is not good either, as it can lead to data bloat and update load.
+It is not good to have too many indexes as this will lead to data bloat and update load.

 Use it when it seems effective.